jwaiswa7/jwaiswa7/README.md

 ## Hello, am Joshua
 <p>
-Am a software engineer passionate about building solutions that make life easier.
-I am currently specializing in backend projects built on Ruby on Rails, I however, am learning React and Next JS.
-I do a little python too.
+Hello, I Am Joshua Waiswa an experienced, reliable Software developer with a focus on developing enterprise-grade web applications using Ruby on Rails.
+I work with a mix of tools including Git, Heroku, Rails 6, Rails 7, Unix systems, Sidekq Rspec, RESt, Graphql, and more.
+I have been successful in taking projects from concept to polished scalable applications in a time-efficient way.
 </p>
 <p align="center">